ComputingMQ/interestBasedProgramming/README.md

 The question bank can be developed simultaneously in several environments:

-1. Visual Studio Code: For portability, reusability, and ease of dissemination.
+1. CodeRunner: Current programming environment in Moodle.
-2.  codingbat.com: For wider adoption and equity.
+2. Visual Studio Code: For portability, reusability, and ease of dissemination.
-3. CodeRunner: Current programming environment in Moodle.
+3. Codingbat.com: For wider adoption and equity.
-4. Ed Steam: Partner LMS being explored as an option due to its rich capabilities.
+4. Ed Stem: Partner LMS being explored as an option due to its rich capabilities.

 Our aim is to develop approximately multiple questions each for functions with: